 Some time ago, I told myself I needed to create a new project for myself that simply hasn’t been done regularly.
 That is, build a deck around a card randomly chosen from Scryfall.
 Of course, I knew how brutal this could be, but my restrictions are simple: include at least one copy of the random card in the deck and build around the theme of the card.

-However, we can build a deck thanks to the fact that two extremely good Domain cards exist: Tribal Flames and Exploding Borders.
+However, we can build a Domain deck thanks to the fact that two extremely good cards with the Domain mechanic exist: Tribal Flames and Exploding Borders.
 Modern Horizons 2 also gave us a solid Domain creature with Territorial Kavu, plus a pretty sweet payoff with Scion of Draco.
 So, we’ll focus mainly on Red and Green, while splashing our other three colors to turn on Domain.
-Also, we can build a deck that doesn’t break the bank, thanks to there being many dual lands that have basic land types printed on them.
+Also, we can build a Domain deck that doesn’t break the bank, thanks to there being many dual lands that have basic land types printed on them.

 Companion: Jegantha, the Wellspring